MuhammadRidha7/Shia/README.md

    `Minhaj us Sunnah, by Ibn Tayimiyah, vol 7, page 49`
 3. Fatima did not go under the bay'ah of Abu Bakr, and during these 6 months until her death, neither did Ali. \
    `Bukhari, vol 4, page 1549 and page 3998`
-4. Umar: (My) bay'ah with Abu Bakr (in saqifah, which was the first bay'ah with him) was a miscalculation, but Allah saved us from its disaster.
+4. **Umar:** (My) bay'ah with Abu Bakr (in saqifah, which was the first bay'ah with him) was a miscalculation, but Allah saved us from its disaster.
 If someone tries to do something like this ever again, kill him. \
    `Bukhari, vol 6, page 2505`
 5. Umar had to go as far as setting the house of Fatima on fire to strengthen Abu Bakr's position \
    [As previously mentioned.](#umars-attack-on-fatima)
 6. **Prophet (pbuh):** Pray behind any good or evil person. \
    `Kanz ul Ummal, vol 5, page 54, hadith 14815` `Fiqh ala Madhahib Arba'a, vol 1, pages 409-428`

-# Abu Bakr and Umar, terrible examples for the Ummah to follow
+# Abu Bakr and Umar, are they the examples for the Ummah to follow?

 **The Prophet (pbuh):** \
 Whoever takes leadership over a group of Muslims while he knows there is better than him, he has betrayed Allah, His Messenger, and Muslims. \